jannepikkarainen/whatsuphome/FEATURES.md

 # FreeBSD wifi
 - Small template to enable monitoring the bits and pieces of wifi connection on FreeBSD: channel, RSSI, connection rate, AP MAC address

+# Fuel prices
+- Monitor fuel prices in Finland with data from polttoaine.net

 # HAProxy
 - Who wouldn't need HAProxy in front of their Selenium instances at home?
 - Monitored using Zabbix built-in HAProxy template